 Financial Planning Conflict of Interest Statement (for California residents, per CCR Section 260.235.2).
-When an adviser provides financial planning services and receives compensation (e.g., commissions, fees) from the sale of securities, insurance, real estate or other products or services recommended in a financial plan, it creates a conflict of interest between the adviser and the client.
-Helen Ngo holds a life insurance license in the State of Georgia, but does not actively engage in product sales with our Clients and does not actively pursue new life insurance business.
-She does not hold a valid insurance license in California and does not intend to sell insurance products to California residents.
+When an Adviser provides financial planning services and receives compensation (e.g., commissions, fees) from the sale of securities, insurance, real estate or other products or services recommended in a financial plan, it creates a conflict of interest between the adviser and the client.
+Helen Ngo does not hold a valid insurance license in California and does not intend to sell insurance products to California residents.
 If an insurance product is recommended in a Client's financial plan, the Client is under no obligation to act upon the recommendation.
 If the Client chooses to do so, the Client is under no obligation to purchase the insurance product through Helen Ngo.